-Correctly transferring the ownership of real estate property is critically important, as a family home or vacant land is often a person's largest and most valuable asset.
+Correctly transferring the ownership of real estate property is critically important, as a family home, some vacant land, or even a rental or commercial building is often a person's most valuable asset.

 If you need to transfer the ownership of real estate from one person to another, you will need to use a Deed.
 But which one?
 That answer depends on what is the reason for the transfer, what goals are intended by the transfer, and who is going to hold title to the property after the transfer.